ayonious/dot-templates/README.md

 This will setup this took in your computer.
 Now goto any folder and run

 ```
-js-boot
+dots
 ```

 ## The Idea

-js-boot should be able to fetch files remotely from github and put it in current repository.
+dots should be able to fetch files remotely from github and put it in current repository.

 The input should be: